 - Greater support and participation in legislation impacting child custody matters.

 - Improved coordination and communication among groups working at a national level on the complex issues involved in child custody.

 Standards of Practice for Lawyers Representing Children in Custody Cases

 The Project worked with the ABA Family Law Section on Standards of Practice for Lawyers Representing Children in Custody Cases.
 The Standards were adopted by the Family Law Section, and approved by the ABA House of Delegates in August 2003.
 The Standards present best practices for procedural, practical, and ethical issues faced by lawyers representing children in private custody cases.
-Based in part on these standards, the National Conference of Commissioners on Uniform State Laws is preparing a Uniform Representation of Children in Abuse and Neglect and Custody Proceedings Act.
-For the latest draft, see http://www.uniformlaws.org/Committee.aspx.
+Based in part on these standards, the National Conference of Commissioners on Uniform State Laws prepared the Uniform Representation of Children in Abuse and Neglect and Custody Proceedings Act.

 A Judge's Guide: Making Child-Centered Decisions in Custody Cases, Second Edition